donkuri/learn-mathematics/index.md

 ### Modern Algebraic Geometry

 Here we are, schemes, the good stuff, the difficult stuff.
 This is my favorite subject in mathematics.
 And my favorite book happens to be free!
-I think most people were expecting to see Hartshorne here, but my favorite is:
+I think most people were expecting to see Hartshorne first, but my favorite is actually:

 **[Introduction to Schemes](https://www.uio.no/studier/emner/matnat/math/MAT4215/data/masteragbook.pdf)**, *Geir Ellingsrud, John Christian Ottem*